LadderToday/core/doc/Python-Debug-Node.md

 First of all, you need to install the module.
 Navigate to `tests/external_testing_scripts` and run `python3 setup.py install`
-To use the script include `from smokedebugnode import DebugNode`
+To use the script include `from coredebugnode import DebugNode`

 There are a couple of examples already made that you can try modifying yourself.